Skip to main content

 What if I need help with a federal agency during a shutdown?

-During a shutdown, many federal departments and agencies would furlough workers, so they could be short on staff to help you.
+During a shutdown, many federal departments and agencies furlough workers, so they could be short on staff to help you.

-Our offices would remain open and able to help you navigate issues with federal agencies.
+Our offices remain open and able to help you navigate issues with federal agencies.
 To get help with a federal agency, submit a request here or call one of our district offices: the Flint office at (810) 238-8627 and the Saginaw Township office at (989) 898-6060.

-Would I continue to receive my Social Security payments?
+Will I continue to receive my Social Security payments?

 A shutdown should not affect your Social Security benefit payments.

-However, new benefit verification and card issuance services would stop during a shutdown, meaning new recipients could see delays in processing their claims.
+However, new benefit verification and card issuance services stop during a shutdown, meaning new recipients could see delays in processing their claims.

-Would a shutdown affect Medicare and Medicaid?
+Will the shutdown affect Medicare and Medicaid?

 Medicare and Medicaid should continue during a shutdown, but you could experience difficulty reaching these agencies as staff are furloughed.
 Some communications from the agencies could be stalled or outdated.

-Would the government still deliver mail?
+Will the government still deliver mail?

-Would veterans still be able to get treatment at VA or access other services?
+Will veterans still be able to get treatment at VA or access other services?

 There should be no impact on Veterans Health Administration (VHA) facilities, and almost all of VHA employees will remain on the job.
 Access to benefits under the Veterans Benefits Administration (VBA) should also continue.

 Visa and passport operations are not normally impacted by a shutdown.
-Immigration court cases on the detained docket should still proceed, while non-detained docket cases would be reset for a later date when the government reopens.
+Immigration court cases on the detained docket should still proceed, while non-detained docket cases will be reset for a later date when the government reopens.

-Would the shutdown affect travel to places other than D.C.?
+Will the shutdown affect travel to places other than D.C.?

 Passport applications should still be processed during a shutdown.
 All services at international embassies and consulates should also continue.
 If you are abroad and need help, you can contact the nearest U.S. embassy or consulate.

-When would the shutdown end?
+When will the shutdown end?

 To reopen the government, Congress must pass new funding legislation, and the President must sign it into law.
 The funding bills follow the traditional legislative process, requiring approval from both the House and Senate before the President can sign them into law.